What is multi-channel attribution?

 There are multiple marketing attribution models available, each with advantages and disadvantages.
 Here is a closer look at the most common.

 - Data driven attribution model.
 This model is appropriate for multitouch marketing strategies.
 It takes the guesswork out of applying credit to channels or touchpoints.
 Instead, it uses data to understand the behaviors customers exhibit when making buying decisions.
 The biggest disadvantage is that these models are often among the most expensive.
 However, they are the best to use when using multiple channels and trying to pinpoint real ROI.
-With a clear view of the customer journey, data driven attribution modeling lets you see clearly which elements are working within and across channels.
+With a clear view of the customer journey, data driven attribution modeling lets you see clearly which elements are working within and across channels - also known as cross platform attribution.

 - Last-click attribution model.
 This attribution model is the default for Google Analytics.
 It delivers all the credit to the last traffic source that resulted in a sales conversion.
 It's a simple, rough-cut way to see what actions result directly in sales.